 More students in Benton County schools are going outdoors to engage in science learning thanks to the re-energized 4-H Wildlife Stewards program, made possible by passage of the Benton County 4-H and Extension Service District in 2017.

 “Through the support of teachers, we are seeing a growth in the hours of instruction and number of students engaging in real world science outside the classroom door.
-Our goal is to increase environmental literacy among Benton County youth,” said Maggie Livesay, Extension 4-H faculty who leads 4-H outdoor education in Benton County.
+Our goal is to increase environmental literacy among Benton County youth,” said Maggie Livesay, retired Extension 4-H faculty who led 4-H outdoor education in Benton County.

 In 2018-19, 20 classrooms from six Benton County Schools were registered with the 4-H Wildlife Stewards program – a 40% increase from 2016-17.